sleepntsheep/sbar/README.md

 ##### Exec
 take params[0] as program name and params[1..len] as args

+### Signal

+put signal in wanted component's config

+    - name: echo
+      params:
+        - TEST
+      signal:
+        44

+then to call it, do

 ### Todo

-- [] signal support for updating, etc
+- [x] signal support for updating, etc
+- [ ] per component update interval and signal
+- [ ] make code not bad